 The panel didn’t get into specifics about Microsoft’s compensation policy, but Brian Levenson characterized it well by stating that Microsoft Sellers are incentivized to “solve the customer’s business problems and drive Microsoft services” (platform, infrastructure).
 It’s safe to say that direct sellers will be most interested in partner solutions that (1) clearly drive Azure consumption and (2) offer a differentiated way to solve customer problems.

-Finally, ISV partners will benefit from IP co-sell status beyond access to customers and Microsoft Sellers.
-This slide is a great summary, particularly calling out the reduction in Marketplace fees from 20% to 10% of billed sales:
+Finally, ISV partners will benefit from IP co-sell status beyond access to customers and Microsoft Sellers, with three key benefits to Azure IP Co-sell, including the reduction in Marketplace fees from 20% to 3% of billed sales:

 Changes for FY21 (7/1/20-6/30/21)